Build a Hello World (TypeScript)

 main().catch(console.error);

-Step 3: Write the Publisher Code
+#### Step 3: Write the Publisher Code <a href="#step-3-write-the-publisher-code" id="step-3-write-the-publisher-code"></a>

-Create a file named publisher.ts and insert the following code.
+Create a file named `publisher.ts` and insert the following code.
 This script sends a simple "Hello World" event to the relay using a Nostr event with custom tags.

 Copy